ledelaney/07-21-Botany/talk.md

 ## slide three: shit ton of fabaceae flowers?

 + well, traits that influience mating or mating strategies are thought to have profound evolutionary consequences
-+ sex influences the amount and the distribution of variation among organisms, determining the possibilities available for natural selection to act upon
++ these traits influence the amount and the distribution of genetic variation among organisms, which determines the possibilities available for natural selection to act upon
 + this influences the evolutionary pathways available to species and ultimately the evolution of all other traits
 + many higher eukaryotes segregate sexes into seperate male and female organisms, or rely on a host of behavioral adaptations or even taboos to regulate mating pairs
 + but flowering plants are unique in these respects, with nearly 95% being hermaphroditic -- including both male and female parts -- and obviously lacking in any kind of behavior